TheChernoCommunity/HazelWiki/.github/PULL_REQUEST_TEMPLATE/pull-request-template.md

 #### Describe the issue (if no issue has been made)
 A clear and concise description of what the issue is.
 Explain the difference between the expected and the current behavior.
 A screenshot or copy of the error could be helpful as well.

+If you are suggesting a new markdown addition to the HazelWiki, please explain what context was missing from the Wiki before, and what context the new markdown files would add.

 #### PR impact _(Make sure to add [closing keywords](https://help.github.com/en/articles/closing-issues-using-keywords))_
 List of related issues/PRs this will solve: